percona/pmm/docs/setting-up/server/docker.md

     percona/pmm-server:2
     ```

-    !!! alert alert-info "Note"
     You can disable manual updates via the Home Dashboard *PMM Upgrade* panel by adding `-e DISABLE_UPDATES=true` to the `docker run` command.

 4. In a web browser, visit *server hostname*:80 or *server hostname*:443 to see the PMM user interface.